bulletmark/cdhist/README.md

 done
 ```

 Then log out and back in again.
-Note that some installations place the
+Note that some installations may place
-`cdhist/` directory elsewhere to the two most common locations listed
+the `cdhist/` directory elsewhere to the two most common locations
-above so you may need to work out the location from where to source the
+listed above so you may need to work out the location from where to
-`cdhist.bashrc` file.
+source the `cdhist.bashrc` file.

 ### FZF INTEGRATION

 The popular [Command Line Fuzzy Finder](https://github.com/junegunn/fzf)
-`fzf` can be easily integrated with `cdhist` to give fuzzy search
+`fzf` can easily be integrated with `cdhist` to provide fuzzy search
-navigation of your directory history.
+navigation over your directory history.
 Simply set the following in your
-environment:
+environment to have `fzf` search the directories recorded by `cdhist`:

 ```
 export FZF_ALT_C_COMMAND="cat $HOME/.cd_history"